Sonicare ProtectiveClean 6100 Electric Toothbrush Review

 We are not dentists or dental care professionals.
 We are not sponsored or supported financially by any brand of toothbrush manufacturers.
 This site intends to help concerned consumers like you who struggle to make sense of the vast amounts of performance data out there.

-Because purchasing an electric toothbrush is not simple or quick, our mission is to sift through the information, identify the most relevant points, and list them for you in a simplified form that can be easily understood and quickly consumed.
+Because purchasing an electric toothbrush is not simple or quick, our mission is to sift through the information.
+We help you identify the most relevant points, and list them for you in a simplified form.
+This way you can easily understand and quickly consume it.

 Hopefully this will help you make an informed buying decision.
-We do recommend products, but not because anyone pays us to – but only because we believe it will be worth your money.
-And if you order using links on this page, we will earn a small affiliate referral fee… but that definitely is NOT the reason why we recommend an electric toothbrush.
+We do recommend products, but not because anyone pays us to.
+Only because we believe it will be worth your money.
+And if you order using links on this page, we will earn a small affiliate referral fee.
+But that definitely is NOT the reason why we recommend an electric toothbrush.

 So let’s begin with this ProtectiveClean 6100 review.